ChristosKrilisDev/ml-agents-thesis-project/AboutTheProject.md

 ## Modifying Training Settings

 To change the training phase or type, follow these steps:
-  1.Open the ``Hierarchy`` window.
+  1.Open the ``Hierarchy`` window
-  2.Select the ``GameManager``.
+  2.Select the ``GameManager``
-  3.Modify the desired Training Phase and/or Training Type.
+  3.Modify the desired Training Phase and/or Training Type 4.Enable Training CheckBox
-  4.Enable Training CheckBox.
   5.Set the desired amount of training environments using the slider (value of 1 equal to 9 environments)